-While families start to settle into their familiar summer routine, here at Solutions Parenting Support, we often receive calls from alumni families with requests for some summer S.O.S.
+While families are well into their familiar summer routine, here at Solutions Parenting Support, we often receive calls from alumni families with requests for some summer S.O.S.

 The majority of our summer maintenance sessions for our parent clients are based around us providing tips and tools so parents can feel confident parenting during the less structured schedule over summer.